-This course includes extensive investigation and comprehension of cellular structure and functions, principles of biochemistry and genetics, mechanisms of evolution, diversity of life forms on earth, principles of ecology, human anatomy, and the scientific process.
+This course includes extensive investigation and comprehension of cellular structure and functions, principles of biochemistry and genetics, mechanisms of evolution, principles of ecology, human anatomy, and the scientific process.
 This course aligns with the current Massachusetts Curriculum Frameworks.
 The schedule provides added time to complete laboratory activities, including both hands-on and virtual laboratories.